 My family lived in New Delhi in 1967 and 1968 (5th and 6th grades) following stays in Sri Lanka and Pakistan.
 We returned to the SF Bay Area and remained there since my father left the Asia Foundation for the World Affairs Council.
 I graduated from UC Davis and then attended graduate school in Southern California where I met my husband.
 I obtained a Ph.D. in clinical psychology in 1986 and moved to Connecticut right after graduation.
 Read more from Deb

 Brenda Isenberg and Joe King (AES class of 1978) married in 2002.

 I attended AIS from 1969 through 1973 (8th through 10th grades).
 I’ve stayed in touch with Linda Finlay, and we’ve exchanged visits between New York City and England over the decades.
 Erika White’s family and my family (the Isenbergs) went to the other’s dinner parties and events ever since our respective returns to NYC from India in the 1970s.
 Joe King, AES class of 78, joined us for the 2002 Passover Seder at the Whites in NYC...

 Maxine Malone Lauriston

 Kiran Mehta, center, with Deepak Sen and Mary Flanagan Novak at the 2005 reunion.

-Following graduation I entered Cornell University, and ran into Malcolm Wilson on just about our first day as Freshmen.
+Following graduation I entered Cornell University, and ran into classmate Malcolm Wilson on just about our first day as Freshmen.
 A blast from the past, since I had not seen him since about the 8th grade.
-Spent four cold but very rewarding years at Cornell and was married to a wonderful girl named Constance (we're still married, actually) during the summer between my Junior and Senior years.
+Spent four cold but very rewarding years at Cornell and married a wonderful woman named Constance during the summer between my junior and senior years.
 (That would be 1977).
-Read more from Kiran.

 The teachers and the way that we related to them was great.
-I remember that one year the teachers put on two Halloween parties – one for the middle school and one for the high school.
-I remember expressing interest in meteorology to Mr. Strong and then some months later some instruments arrived as well as a “chicken coop” and I became a school “weatherman”.
+I remember one year the teachers put on two Halloween parties – one for the middle school and one for the high school.
+I remember expressing interest in meteorology to Mr. Strong; and then a few months later, some instruments arrived - as well as a “chicken coop” and I became a school “weatherman!”
 I also remember the many musical projects Mr. Adams energetically produced.
-Read more from Lee.

 The best years of my life were those growing up in India from 1965 to 1973, five years in New Delhi as a day student at AIS and three years as a border while Mother and Dad were living in Bombay.

-I was at AIS in New Delhi from 1969-1972, father posted with the Canadian High Commission.
-My stay in India was to have a huge impact on me as, after finishing highschool in Canada (and a year off travelling in Europe, working in Ottawa) I studied religion in university, focusing on Indian religions.
-I took another year off school and went back to India for 10 months, mostly travelling around the whole country, but basing myself in Pune.
+I was at AIS in New Delhi from 1969-1972; my father was posted with the Canadian High Commission.
+My stay in India was to have a huge impact on me as, after finishing high school in Canada (and a year off traveling in Europe, working in Ottawa) I studied religion in university, focusing on Indian religions.
+I took another year off school and went back to India for 10 months, mostly traveling around the whole country but basing myself in Pune.

-Just wanted to furnish a little background since graduating from the International School in Manila, Philippines 1974.
+Just wanted to furnish a little background since leavign AIS-New Delhi and graduating from the International School in Manila, Philippines in 1974.
 I first attended a small Quaker college in North Carolina named Guilford College.